Studio Tram Tour: Behind the Magic

-Studio Tram Tour: Behind the Magic was an attraction at Walt Disney Studios Park, Disneyland Paris.
+Studio Tram Tour: Behind the Magic was an attraction at Disney Adventure World, Disneyland Paris.
 It premiered with the grand opening of the park on March 16, 2002.
 The attraction closed on January 5, 2020, to be replaced by a new Cars themed attraction and make way for the €2 billion multi-year expansion plan at Walt Disney Studios Park.

 History

 Disney Imagineers wanted to create a studio tour at the Walt Disney Studios Park, similar to the former Studio Backlot Tour at Disney's Hollywood Studios in Florida, where the tour was once the park's signature attraction.

 The attraction opened on March 16, 2002, being one of the park's debut attractions.

+In 2005, the Italian, Dutch, German and Spanish languages were all discontinued.
+Two years later in 2007, the entrance sign was replaced, changing from the original billboard signage to a Hollywood Hills tunnel facade.

 Closure

 On 14 October 2019, Disneyland Paris announced that the tram tour would be replaced by a new attraction based on Pixar’s Cars franchise.
 This came following the announcement by Disney CEO Bob Iger of a €2 billion expansion plan for Walt Disney Studios Park in February 2018, marking a shift towards immersive franchise-based lands rather than the studio-backlot theme the park was known for.
 The attraction's last operating day was January 5, 2020; the ride then closed January 6.

 While most of the former ride was dismantled, the large-scale "Catastrophe Canyon" effects sequence was retained and incorporated into Cars: Road Trip, the replacement of the Studio Tram Tour.